Mjz86/c_colon/README.md

-cannot be read from by callee( before the initialization), and must be written to at some point in callee
+cannot be read from by callee( before the initialization), and must be written to at some point in callee.

 4.  inout:

-free to read or write.
+free to read or write,
+once the callee throws , this value is considered dropped by the caller.

 5. used ( scratch registers),(caller saved):